trailofbits/DrLojekyll/docs/CodingStyle.md

 ## Indentation, spacing, and braces.

-Dr. Lojekyll uses spaces for indentation, and the tab size should be set to two spaces.
+Dr. Lojekyll uses 2-space indendation.
+Tabs should not be used.
 If your editor / IDE supports automatic replacement of tabs with spaces then configure that feature accordingly.

 ### C++ constructor initializer lists